About the Information Studies Programmes

-All students cover the core body of knowledge required by the information professions, but are also able to select a programme that specialises in a preferred study or career path, as each qualification can be earned with a specialisation of either LIBS (library science) or ARCR (archives and records management).
+All students cover the core body of knowledge required by the information professions, but they may select a programme that specialises in a preferred study or career path, as each qualification can be earned with a specialisation of either LIBS (library science) or ARCR (archives and records management).

-Introduction to Information Studies (PDF, 275KB)
+- Download the Introduction to Information Studies Brochure (PDF, 275KB)

-Our programmes also have an international reputation, with Information Studies qulifications with the ARCR specialisation accredited by the Records and Information Management Professionals Australasia (formerly RMAA).
+Our programmes also have an international reputation, with Information Studies qualifications with the ARCR specialisation recognised by the Records and Information Management Professionals Australasia (formerly RMAA).
 In addition, the American Library Association (ALA) considers students with an Information Studies degree from New Zealand acceptable for employment in the United States.

 Go to 'Information for Prospective Students' to download the latest IST Prospectus and for links to the Victoria University Online Enrolments System.

 Both the Certificate and the Diploma share some core courses with the Master of Information Studies (MIS), with similar requirements for Library (LIBS) or Archives and Records (ARCR) specialisations; these are carefully designed to meet the needs of all groups of graduates, and concern principles of information management common to both fields.

-- For Master of Information Studies with LIBS specialisation, students must complete INFO 523 and INFO 525.
+- For Master of Information Studies with LIBS specialisation, students must complete INFO 525 and INFO 542

-- For Master of Information Studies with ARCR specialisation students must complete INFO 534 and INFO 535.
+- For Master of Information Studies with ARCR specialisation students must complete INFO 534 and INFO 535

-- For PGDipIS with LIBS specialisation, students must complete INFO 523 and INFO 525.
+- For PGDipIS with LIBS specialisation, students must complete INFO 525 and INFO 542

-- For PGDipIS with ARCR specialisation, students must complete INFO 534 and INFO 535.
+- For PGDipIS with ARCR specialisation, students must complete INFO 534 and INFO 535

-- For PGCertIS with LIBS specialisation, students must complete INFO 523 and INFO 525.
+- For PGCertIS with LIBS specialisation, students must complete INFO 523 and INFO 525

-- For PGCertIS with ARCR specialisation, students must complete INFO 534 and INFO 535.
+- For PGCertIS with ARCR specialisation, students must complete INFO 534 and INFO 535

 Students intending to complete the MIS over 3-4 years should consult with the Programmes Director as to an appropriate individual course of study.
 Students may substitute an elective course from another programme with approval from the Director.

-Most courses in the Information Studies Programmes are available as a single course to information specialists with a degree who wish to update their professional knowledge, or extend it into fresh areas of information management; click here for further information about Certificates of Proficiency.
+Most courses in the Information Studies Programmes are available as individual courses available to information specialists with a degree who wish to update their professional knowledge, or extend it into fresh areas of information management.